Alcohol and anxiety

 This fear can be particularly intense if you don’t know the people very well, causing you to worry more about what they think of you.

-If you suffer from social phobia, the prospect of a social situation like a party can be very daunting as you fear won’t be able to talk to people.
+If you suffer from social phobia, also known as social anxiety disorder, the prospect of a social situation like a party can be very daunting as you fear won’t be able to talk to people.

 ‘General Anxiety Disorder’ (GAD) is more of a long-term condition where someone feels anxious about a wide range of situations and may replace one reason to feel worried with another1.